lmullen/CV/scholarship.md

 # Other writings and publications

-## Writings in service to the public
+## writings in service to the public

 "Faith-based Tolerance" in *The Brandeis Hoot*, December 3, 2010.

-## Writings in service to the profession
+## writings in service to the profession

 Regular contributor to ProfHacker, a *Chronicle of Higher Education* blog, <http://chronicle.com/blogs/profhacker/author/lmullen>.